TANBARK PEELERS AND KNOT BUMPERS

 Moving the bark was quite a chore when you consider that each piece had to be loaded and unloaded by hand.
 No mechanical equipment existed for handling it.

 “Most bark was peeled on a piecework basis.
 As I remember, we got around a dollar and a half or a dollar and seventy-five cents a day.
 (We worked a five-man crew) two men on the crosscut saw, felling and cutting logs; on man ‘fitting’ the bark; one man spudding (peeling the bark).
-The fifth man turned the log and bumped the knots.
-That’s butting the knots flush with the tree using a double bit ace.
-The weight of a double bit ace in bark peeling day ran from 3 to 4½ pounds.
+The fifth man turned the log and bumped the knots using a double bit ace.
+The double bit ace weighed 3 to 4½ pounds.

 “When the bark peeling was over, the bark peelers, as a rule, went out to town.
 In the ‘teens on through the early ‘thirties, there would be in Sheffield as high as 300 lumber jacks (converging) on that town in 24 hours, all with their money.
 And they had it.
 They were paid by the cord (of bark).
 They were paid by check.
 They weren’t paid in gold.”